Skip to main content

 An iron supplement that’s appropriate for one client is the wrong intervention for another with the opposite variant pattern.
 Knowing your TMPRSS6/HFE profile changes how you read iron labs and what supplementation actually makes sense.

 Iron Intake Needs is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →